 Last fall we began a new tradition of creating programs based on listener favorites.
 Using broadcast, the internet and social media, we invited audiences across the country to submit requests.
 Hundreds of suggestions have come to us from Georgia to Hawai’i, from Chicago to Houston.
 The requested hymns and anthems span the centuries, continents and cultures, and represent a broad overview of sacred music.

 On September 3, 2017 we’ll share these requests together on With Heart and Voice, and hear the music that was chosen by you – our faithful listeners.
+The music will include Herbert Howells' Like as the Hart, Alice Parker's arrangement of Be Thou My Vision, And I saw a new heaven by Edgar Bainton, and Will you come and follow me from the Iona Community.
 This shared experience of beauty, joy and serenity builds connections that make our world a better place to live.